robb-j/r0b-blog/content/post/trying-to-make-a-vanilla-web-app.md

 Last year we rebuilt the system to be a native piece of software that ran entirely on-device and this included adding a nice 7" touchscreen.
 One of my goals was to see how feasible it was to build a web app without any frameworks.
 (Cue the rest of this post)

+{% image 'coffee-club.jpeg', 'The home screen of the coffee club, above our bean-to-cup machine.' %}

 ## How it works

 The app is made up of a few pages: